Table of Contents Show

 3. CT Scans

-Computed tomography 5is another technique that can be used to detect the problem in the spinal cord.
+Computed tomography 5is another technique that can detect problems in the spinal cord.
 These scans do not take much time and give accurate results that help avoid misdiagnosis.

 In most cases, a combination of these scans and physical examination may be required to confirm the presence of spinal stenosis.
-These scans are essential for determining the treatment for spinal stenosis in the patient.
+These scans are essential for determining the patient’s spinal stenosis treatment.

 Treatment for Spinal Stenosis

-The treatment for spinal stenosis depends on the type of stenosis and severity of the symptoms in context to your health conditions.
-Initially, the doctors may advise some home remedies in cases of early interventions, but as the severity increases, they may suggest other methods of treatment for spinal stenosis.
+The treatment for spinal stenosis depends on the type of stenosis and severity of the symptoms in the context of your health conditions.
+Initially, the doctors may advise some home remedies in cases of early interventions, but as the severity increases, they may suggest other treatment methods for spinal stenosis.

 1. Self-help Remedies

-When the symptoms are mild, the doctors suggest some easy techniques for the treatment of spinal stenosis that can be followed at home.
+When the symptoms are mild, the doctors suggest some easy techniques for treating spinal stenosis that can be followed at home.
 Some of these techniques are advised in addition to medications in moderate and severe cases.

 a) Exercise